MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 >[!IMPORTANT]
 >For use with SEMM and Microsoft Surface UEFI Configurator, the certificate must be exported with the private key and with password protection.
 Microsoft Surface UEFI Configurator prompts you to select the SEMM certificate file (.pfx) and certificate password.

+To create a self-signed certificate:
-1. On your C: drive where you'll save the script, create a folder; for example, C:\SEMM.
+1. On your C: drive, create the folder where you'll save the script; for example, C:\SEMM.
 2. Copy the example script into Notepad (or equivalent text editor), and then save the file as a PowerShell script (.ps1).
 3. Sign in to your computer with administrator credentials, and then open an elevated PowerShell session.
 4. Make sure that your permissions are set to allow scripts to run.
 By default, scripts are blocked from running unless you modify the execution policy.
 To learn more, see [About Execution Policies](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies).